uvarc/rc-website/content/userinfo/storage/non-sensitive-data.md

 **How to request /home and /scratch space**

 `/home` and `/scratch` space can be obtained by requesting an allocation on Rivanna.
-Information on free trial and standard allocations and their corresponding request forms can be found on the ARCS <a href="https://arcs.virginia.edu/allocations" target="_blank">website</a>.
+The process of getting access to Rivanna is described [here](/userinfo/rivanna/overview/).

 # `/project`

 The `/project` file system provides users with a collaborative space for data storage and sharing.
 Members in the same group have access to a shared directory created by the team lead or PI.
 Group membership can be defined and managed through the <a href="http://its.virginia.edu/mygroups/" target="_blank">ITS MyGroups system</a>. `/project` storage is mounted on the Rivanna HPC cluster and runs on a new <a href="http://whatis.techtarget.com/definition/scale-out-storage" target="_blank">scale-out</a> NAS file system.

 **How to request `/project` storage space**

 `/project` storage is available by request (via <a href="https://cadre.virginia.edu/user-support" target="_blank">CADRE User Support page</a>) for $60/TB/YR.
 When filling out the form, the PI can specify the size of the `/project` directory and the name of an existing or new MyGroup that can access this space.
 We recommend choosing a MyGroup name specific to your group or collaboration for the `/project` directory.
 This will reduce confusion in the future if you manage multiple MyGroups and directories on other storage systems.

 Once the request has been submitted, the PI will receive a notification that the `/project` space has been provisioned within 24 hours.
 Once the space becomes available, the PI can grant access to lab members by adding them to the MyGroup.
 Users in the MyGroup will see the directory (`~/project/MyGroup_name`) after logging into Rivanna.
 Addition and removal of users is managed by the PI of the group.

 # Data transfer